 New Hampshire requires employers to pay employees for all hours worked.
-New Hampshire has adopted the rules and regulations regarding hours worked set forth pursuant to the federal Fair Labor Standards Act.
+New Hampshire has adopted the rules and regulations regarding hours worked to set forth pursuant to the federal Fair Labor Standards Act.
 New Hampshire law defines a workweek as a fixed period of 168 consecutive hours, which equates to 7 consecutive 24-hour periods.
 A workweek must start and end on a specified day of the week and hour of the day and coincide with the calendar week.

 Employers must pay employees covered by New Hampshire’s overtime law 1.5 times their regular rates for hours worked in excess of 40 per week.

 Employees required to work on a Sunday must receive a 24 consecutive-hour rest period during the following 6 days.
 Employers who operate on Sundays must post in a conspicuous location in the workplace a list of the employees required to work on Sundays and the day of rest for each employee, and file the list with the New Hampshire Labor Commissioner.

 No employee shall be required or allowed to work on the day of rest designated for him.
 Whoever violates this section shall be fined $50.